grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/github/index.md

 Available in [Grafana Enterprise](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/introduction/grafana-enterprise) and [Grafana Cloud](/docs/grafana-cloud/).
 {{< /admonition >}}

-Grafana supports synchronization of teams from your GitHub organization with Grafana teams and role-based access control roles.
+Grafana supports synchronization of teams from your GitHub organization with Grafana teams and roles.
 This allows automatically assigning users to the appropriate teams or granting them the mapped roles.
 Teams and roles get synchronized when the user logs in.

 GitHub teams can be referenced in two ways: